Kronos-Integration/service-systemd/README.md

 Kronos bridge to systemd

--   sync node state to systemd with notify (done)
+-   sync node state to systemd with notify
--   propagate config into kronos world (done)
+-   propagate config into kronos world
 -   propagate socket activations into kronos (partly)
 -   start / stop / restart / reload initiated from systemd
--   log into journal (done)
+-   log into journal

 # install